 The proposed algorithm is a population-based algorithm and is also an information-based algorithm.
 Generally speaking, the more explosion sparks it adopts, the better it works.
-Some theoretical analyses have been conducted on the GV, which proved the following properties:
+Some theoretical analyses have been conducted on GV, which proved its following properties:

-- 1) The noises on the irrelevant dimensions are cancelled out and concentrate to 0 with sufficiently large $\sigma\lambda$, and thus the direction of the GV is promising, accurate and stable. - 2) If the minimal point is out of the explosion amplitude of the firework, the GV will be long at the promising direction and thus be able to contribute to exploration. - 3) If the minimal point is within the range of the explosion amplitude, the GV will be short at the promising direction and thus be able to contribute to exploitation.
+- 1) The noises on the irrelevant dimensions are cancelled out and concentrate to 0 with sufficiently large $\sigma\lambda$ , and thus the direction of GV is promising, accurate and stable. - If the minimal point is out of the explosion amplitude of the firework, GV will be long at the promising direction and thus be able to contribute to exploration. - If the minimal point is within the range of the explosion amplitude, GV will be short at the promising direction and thus be able to contribute to exploitation.

-Compared with the previous versions of the FWA, the GFWA utilizes more thoroughly the information about the objective function.
+Compared with the previous FWAs, the GFWA utilizes more thoroughly the information about the objective function.

-G. Comparison with Other Meta-Heuristic Algorithms
+G. Comparison with Other Heuristic Algorithms

 There are several typical algorithms that share some similarities with the GFWA and deserve to be mentioned here.

-Particle swarm optimization (PSO) [36] is one of the most famous swarm intelligence algorithms.
-Typically, in PSO, each particle is attracted by a global/local best position (best known position of the entire/local swarm) and a personal best position (best known position of this particle), which is to some extent similar to the idea of the GFWA - to learn from the good ones and move towards the promising direction.
+The particle swarm optimization (PSO) [36] is one of the most famous swarm intelligence algorithms.
+Typically, in the PSO, each particle is attracted by a global/local best position (best known position of the entire/local swarm) and a personal best position (best known position of this particle), which is to some extent similar to the idea of the GFWA - to learn from the good ones and move towards the promising direction.
 However, their differences are essential:

-- The structures of the FWA and PSO are extremely different.
-In PSO, the number of the particles is fixed, or in other words, there is a bijection from generation to generation.
-While in the FWA, the fireworks generate different numbers of sparks, from which the fireworks of the next iteration will be selected, and there is no bijection from generation to generation.
-As a result, the positions of the fireworks change mainly through the explosion operation and the selection operation while the particles in PSO move by adding velocity vectors to their current positions. - 2) The GV could provide a more accurate direction than the linear combination of the three vectors in PSO (inertia component, social component and cognitive component), because it integrates the information of numerous explosion sparks around the firework.
+The structures of the FWA and the PSO are extremely different.
+In the PSO, the number of the particles is fixed, or in other words, there is a bijection from generation to generation.
+While in the FWA, the fireworks generate different numbers of sparks, from which the fireworks of the next iteration will be selected, and there is no

+- 2) The GV could provide a more accurate direction than the linear combination of the three vectors in the P-SO (inertia component, social component and cognitive component), because it integrates the information of numerous explosion sparks around the firework.
 In Section V-A, experiments show that using only the best one or two individuals is not sufficient to construct a reliable guiding vector.
-Moreover, the algorithm for generating the GS is deterministic, while the particle's position in PSO is stochastic, which means the direction of the GV is more stable.
-The robustness of PSO is rather based on the cooperation among the particles than the efficiency of each particle. - 3) Although the step size in PSO also changes with different search stages, it is possible it does not converge if parameters are not carefully selected [37].
+Moreover, the algorithm for generating the GS is deterministic, while the particle's position in the PSO is stochastic, which means the direction of the GV is more stable.
+The robustness of the PSO is rather based on the cooperation among the particles than the efficiency of each particle. - 3) Although the step size in the PSO also changes with different search stages, it is possible it doesn't converge if parameters are not carefully selected [37].
 On the contrary, the FWA in general converges [38], and the length of the GV also converges (cf. Theorem 3).

-As a variant of PSO, the Swarm & Queen algorithm [39] also uses the centroid to accelerate the convergence, like the GFWA.
+As a variant of the PSO, the Swarm & Queen algorithm [39] also uses the centroid to accelerate the convergence, like the GFWA.
 But their principles are different.
 In the Swarm & Queen algorithm, the centroid is itself introduced in the algorithm as an elite solution, while in the GFWA, two centroids are used to calculate a vector which will be added to the firework's position to generate an elite solution and lead the population.
 The centroid is typically located in the middle of the population whose contribution to exploration is limited, and thus there is a re-initialization mechanism in the Swarm & Queen algorithm.
 While the guiding spark is able to conduct both exploration and exploitation according to the information of the population.